aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/header.md

 The Encrypt Legend Bytes MUST be serialized as follows:

 1. Order every authenticated attribute in the item lexicographically by the attribute name.
-TODO - hypotheticaly, one day we might need to encode more complex structures, and calculate a full canonical path for each attribute; but until then, ordering by the attribute name is equivalent.
+TODO - we must sort by the Canoncial Path, which is slightly different, even for just plain attribute names in a single table.
 2. For each authenticated terminal, in order, append one of the byte values specified above to indicate whether that field should be encrypted.